andersoncharle/oKnow/README.md

 .CSS

-Am try on my best to elaborate important concept concerning about sass with real examples on coding.
+Am try on my best to elaborate important concept concerning about sass with real examples through code.

 ## So what's Sass?